Roy Dickson 1930s Alaska Bush Pilot

 Marshall.
 Retired to Grants Pass, Oregon & died there in April 1983.

-ELMER A. "A.A."
+ALMER A. "A.A."
 BENNETT - Born about 1888 in Oregon.
-Came to Alaska in the mid-1920's.
-Believed to be the
+Was a pilot in San Diego, CA and came to Alaska in the

-first pilot to land on Kuskokwim River ice at Bethel.
-Was flying partner of Bennett-Rodebaugh Company in
+mid-1920's.
+Believed to be the first pilot to land on Kuskokwim River ice at Bethel.
+Flew for Fairbanks Airplane

 EDWARD "LONNIE" BRENNAN - Born December 28, 1898.
 Became a commercial pilot in